olli991/mib-std2-pq-zr-toolbox/README.md

 Q: I got unit with part number X. How to know if that is Technisat/Preh/Delphi/Harman?
 A: Google that part number in picture mode and take a look at the label or look for the letter in software version string.
 For example MST2_EU_SK_ZR_P0478T.
-Letter T at the end means it's Technisat.
-If there is no letter it's Harman.
+Letter T at the end means it's Technisat/Preh.
+If there is no letter it's Harman, correspondingly D=Delphi.

 Q: Is Toolbox compatible with non Navi (single SD slot) units?
 A: Yes, but to install you need to use eMMC soldering method or console/telnet installation method.